 Bla-bla-bla.
-Now the interesting part.
+The interesting part.
+The steps.
 Step one.
 Move to the bus stop.
 Step two.
 Sit on the bench.
 Step three.
 Wait for the bus.
 Step . . .

 STELLA (O.S.)
 BOO!

 Frightened, Rob jumps up, looks around.

 (O,S.) I swear, all playwrights are directionally challenged!
 Where does it say to wander around complaining about being lost, alone and dead?